defi-wonderland/op-handbook/docs/interoperability/messaging-protocol.md

 Interop supports both messaging models:
 - **Push**: The source contract emits a message.
 A relayer submits it on the destination chain.
 Used by `L2ToL2CrossDomainMessenger`.
-- **Pull**: An event is emitted on origin chain, and on destination, `validateMessage()` on `CrossL2Inbox` is call to verify and process it.
-Used for consuming logs as oracles.
+- **Pull**: An event is emitted on origin chain, and on destination, `validateMessage()` on `CrossL2Inbox` is called to verify and process it.

-Use push for messaging that triggers execution.
-Use pull to reference attestations or logs from other chains.
+Use push messaging to trigger cross-chain contract execution.
+Use pull messaging to verify attestations or read logs emitted by other chains.

 ## Safety and the Message Graph